LED bulbs use 75% less energy than incandescent bulbs — DOE

 Over 15 years (the battery's lifetime), the incremental value is $5,700-$7,500, essentially paying for the battery itself.

-AI-Powered Battery Management Systems
+Battery Management Software

-How AI BMS Works
+How battery software Works

 1. Pattern Learning: The AI monitors electricity usage over 2-4 weeks, building a consumption profile.